 Good to know: Capuchin Crypt is open daily from 10 AM to 7 PM, except on some public holidays, and you can just get a ticket at the entrance.
 More information on their website.
 They have an audio guide available and also run guided tours.

 Lots of organized city tours include a visit here together with some other crypts and catacombs visits in Rome.
-But if you just want to see the crypts and the museum on your own, 20-30 minutes is more than enough time here.
+Alternatively, if you just want to see the crypts and the museum on your own, 20-30 minutes is more than enough time here.

 12 – 1.30 PM: Lunch